icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

 response--simply maps to one bidirectional stream.
 And a oneway RPC--a request with no response--maps to one unidirectional stream.

-There is no need to identify requests and responses on these streams because:
- - the bytes sent by the side that created the stream to the side that accepted the stream represent the request
- - the bytes sent by the side that accepted the stream to the side that created the stream represent the response
+A request flows from the endpoint that created the stream to the endpoint that accepted the stream, while a response flows the other way--from the endpoint that accepted the stream to the endpoint that created the stream.

 ```mermaid
 ---